andreas-masaoutis/data_to_product_book/source/_files/dtp_collected.rst

 Although this is short, there is a lot to unpack.

-We can then interpret the Agile manifesto not as an 'a priori' argument against waterfall but rather as one about its suitability in the new conditions.
-It might have been ok to build software in that way for space missions in the past, but it is not suitable anymore in the kinds of projects we now have to deal with.

-The signatories of the manifesto had already developed various ideas during the 1990's :
+First, we should note that the signatories of the manifesto had already developed various ideas during the 1990's :
 Sutherland and Schwaber had proposed scrum
 Beck, Jeffries and Cunningham had developed the eXtreme Programming practices Cockburn had proposed the Crystal family of methods